jgrey4296/doot/README.md

 run *python main.py*

 Reload the simplified bookmarks back into your browser.

+## Dependencies
+** Python 3.5 ** (may work on any python3+, untested)
+IPython, BeautifulSoup, and other std library python (re, namedtuples...)

+## TODO
+Add more comments and test